 In some ways the 2020 school year has taken me back to my childhood.
 Thoughts of Sesame Street, Bob Ross’s ‘Happy Trees’, and Mr. Rogers neighborhood keep nudging me.
 Why?
 What do these childhood icons have to do with NOW and education?
-They were the pioneers of interactive learning; they were the first remote learning teachers.
-How can I channel the calm but engaging demeanor of Bob Ross or the anticipation and melodies of Sesame Street or bring to life Mr. Roger’s world of make-believe?
-Perhaps it’s as simple as reflecting on current practices and elevating them into a digital interactive experience.
+They were the pioneers of interactive learning strategy; they were the first remote learning teachers.
+How can I channel the calm, yet engaging demeanor of Bob Ross or the anticipation and melodies of Sesame Street or bring to life Mr. Roger’s world of make-believe?
+Perhaps it’s as simple as reflecting on current strategies and elevating them into a digital interactive experience.

 Jamboard….another tool with a curiosity igniting title!
 Jamboard is part of the Google Suite and provides up to 27 interactive whiteboards where learners can collaboratively drop images, add notes, brainstorm, unlock their creativity, and experience an interactive digital gallery walk.
 This tool can be used to collectively label parts of the body, annotate text, develop classroom hopes and expectations, unscramble sticky notes to make complete sentences and so much more!
 If only Bob Ross had this tool to teach students ‘happy trees’!

 My favorite example, probably because it reminds me of Sesame Street, is a math example where a teacher drops an image of 4 math equations and the students have to identify ‘which one doesn’t belong?’ and why (see example).
 THAT is channeling your inner Sesame Street…can’t you just hear the song right now?